 How Computing is Taught

-We mostly use our iPads for the teaching of Computing, although we have other equipment including a large number of Blue-Bot floor robots.
-Coding is taught by programming the robots for our youngest children, progressing to written programs on paper and on-screen.
-By the middle of Key Stage 2, children can write increasingly complex programs on-screen, including using Swift Playgrounds.
+We use a balance of iPads and laptops with keyboards for Computing, so children develop confidence with both.
+Coding is taught by programming robots for our youngest children, progressing to written programs on paper and on-screen.
+By the middle of Key Stage 2, children can write increasingly complex programs on-screen, including using Scratch and Kodu.

 Every class spends time every year covering E-Safety, because this is constantly changing and such an important part of the children's lives, and also developing confidence with word processing and typing.